 - a3 Lazy Load (I wasn’t using a lazy load plugin, but I should have been)

 At first glance, you’ll notice the SG Optimizer plugin has a low rating (it’s been improving since I’ve been tracking it).
-Several reviewers say the plugin doesn’t work, but the plugin won’t work for noncustomers.
+Several reviewers say the plugin doesn’t work, but it probably didn’t work for them because they were noncustomers.
 Secondly, the plugin used to have a single purpose, which was to connect WordPress with the reverse proxy caching system set up on SG’s servers.
 I suspect plugin versions one through three weren’t mind-blowing, but versions four and five have come with vast improvements.
 When you factor out “not working” and reviews for older versions, the plugin scores well.

-SiteGround takes technology, speed, uptime, security, and customer support more seriously than their competitors.
-They’re the only hosting company with a robust, all-in-one optimization and performance WordPress plugin.
+SiteGround takes technology, speed, uptime, security, and customer support more seriously than many of its competitors.
+Its the only hosting company with a robust, all-in-one optimization and performance WordPress plugin.
 The other two WordPress.org recommended hosts, i.e., DreamHost and Bluehost, don’t offer any plugins.
-A2 Hosting, an excellent hosting company, has a plugin that seeks to optimize other performance plugins.
-However, their plugin doesn’t do much by itself and is poorly rated.
+A2 Hosting has a plugin that seeks to optimize other performance plugins.
+However, its plugin doesn’t do much by itself and is poorly rated.

 As the author of a bestselling book about WordPress plugins, the SG Optimizer plugin ranks high on my list.
-It’s allowed me to streamline server requests, reduce my plugin count, and increase my site’s speed.
+It’s allowed me to streamline server requests, reduce my plugin count, and increase my site speed.
 It and the WP-Optimize plugin make for a fantastic performance combination.
 It’s a shame the SG Optimizer plugin isn’t available to noncustomers because, in many ways, it’s equivalent to a high-performance sports car.